1002Summer St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-Open fields surrounded by woodlands with some old stone walls and foundations.
+Swanson Meadow in Duxbury is a conversation property with open fields surrounded by woodlands, featuring some old stone walls and foundations.

 Features